 These migrating Monarch butterflies travel in colonies of about 20 million insects and will travel between 80-120 nautical miles per day, depending on the wind and other weather conditions.
 The butterflies take advantage of ascending warm-air currents, gliding in the thrust they provide, needing only to flap their wings when the air current diminishes a little or when they change their flight path.
 This technique uses their energy efficiently, and physically enables them to undertake the long journey.

-The butterflies usually start arriving in late September or in October, and between November 22nd 2015 and the end March 2016, it’s possible to visit one of the sanctuaries open to visitors and witness these remarkable insects in their natural habitat.
-The height of viewing season is between late February and mid-March.
+The butterflies usually start arriving in early November, and between mid-late November and the end March, it’s possible to visit one of the sanctuaries open to visitors and witness these remarkable insects in their natural habitat.

 The Mexican government has set up a number of protected sanctuaries within a biosphere reserve to ensure that the important habitats required by the Monarch Butterflies are protected and preserved, while still allowing visitors to witness these remarkable insects amidst some of Mexico’s most breath-taking landscapes.

 Learn more and arrange a tour to see the butterflies